7x5rg/piracy-wiki/README.md

+↖️ Click here for a table of contents.

 # 🏴‍☠️ 7x5rg's guide to the world of digital piracy
 This a sort of wiki I've made from the experience I've gathered while browsing the different sites I've found from other wikis and guides. \
 This guide also assumes you know the basics.
 How to torrent, how to navigate sites etc. If this is not the case, refer to [other guides's](https://github.com/7x5rg/piracy-wiki/tree/main#general) beginners guides. \